posh-crouton/posh-wiki-wasm/src/Wiki.Posh.Wasm/Resources/Blog/2025-01-23-another-rant-about-subscription-video.md

+---
-## Another Rant, This Time About Subscription Video Services
+title: Another Rant, This Time About Subscription Video Services
+---

 <p>
     This originally started as a small anecdote for a friend's English class, but I accidentally